egenerat/Maven/README.md

     --non-recursive - do not use a reactor build, even if the current project declares modules and just build the project in the current directory

 Documentation: https://maven.apache.org

+A plugin is not run if there is no `<execution>` tag:

+- phase specifies during which Maven phase the plugin should be run
+- goal specifies which goal of the plugin needs to be executed